felipemcarrasco/Kubernetes/README.md

 # Kubernetes
-This is a repository of Kubertetes files
+This is a repository of Kubernetes files